 Overtime Initiatives (Crime Suppression) –

-The Richmond Police Department is requesting grant funding for overtime initiatives (Suppression and FFI).
+The Richmond Police Department (RPD) is requesting grant funding for overtime initiatives (Suppression, Parks & Recreation).
 The RPD will use the funding for overtime initiatives throughout the year but especially during the Summer/Fall months in order to better ensure community public safety.
 The overtime initiatives range from 30 to 45 days.
 RPD officers will work in the overtime capacity and track and report all criminal activity.
 Although each sector will benefit from the overtime initiatives, special emphasis has been given to public housing communities, neighborhoods adjacent to public housing communities (single-family households) and area parks.
-The public housing communities have seen a major increase in violent crime.
-During a sixty day time frame from 4/01/2015 – 5/31/2015, there were seven recorded shooting victims in the Gilpin Park Housing Community.
-This is a 600% increase over the same time period in 2014.
+Richmond is seeing an increase in homicides compared to last year at this time.
+When comparing homicides from last year 01/29/2015 – 5/29/2015 to this year 01/29/2016 – 5/29/2016, there is an increase by 50%.
 To address this issue, bicycle and foot patrol, in addition to daily patrolling, will be canvasing the community.
 Officers on bicycles and on foot are more visible and able to patrol in alleys and tight areas.
 The concept is to saturate an area that experiences these spikes in crime with 4-6 bicycle officers patrolling an area a few times a week for a 4 hour time frame.
 The purpose would be to prevent further crimes, but also be present in the event of an active crime.

 B. FRINGE BENEFITS